OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - Audit and include required seed/reference data separately.
 - Preserve extensions and external initialization assumptions from `database/sql/init_test_db.sql` and deployment initialization.
 - Audit functions, triggers, enums, sequences/identity behavior, indexes, constraints, views/materialized views, grants, and comments.
-- Choose a valid numeric SQLx version that represents the already-applied latest Diesel state.
+- Give the Diesel baseline the same migration version as the latest removed Diesel migration, so databases already at that version continue to report it as applied.
-- Add the complete baseline once, at its final path and with its final simple SQLx `<version>_<description>.sql` filename.
+- Add the complete baseline as `<latest-diesel-version>_baseline/up.sql`, with no `down.sql`.
+- Remove all historical Diesel migration directories after deriving and validating the baseline.
-- Leave the existing Diesel migration directories and active migration runner unchanged in this revision.
+- Leave the active Diesel runner and its commands unchanged in this revision.
+- Keep the baseline SQL directly executable by both Diesel and SQLx; in particular, do not leave pg_dump session settings such as an empty `search_path` that prevent Diesel from recording the applied migration.
-- Do not create a Diesel `up.sql`/`down.sql` wrapper, compatibility helper, or transitional comment around the baseline.
+- Do not add a compatibility helper, a dummy down migration, or a transitional comment around the baseline.

 Validation: